" I haven't been

 do Nordeste.
 The museum is supposed to

 house crafts and artifacts from the native people of the north east region.
 However, this we cannot confirm.
 We never got inside.
-In the

 afternoon, we got on one bus heading downtown to the location where our